 5. What is the biggest misconception or erroneously given advice regarding time management and personal productivity in your opinion?

 SMART Goals.
 Although I admire the originator and 4/5ths, I question what is 'Attainable'.
 I think most people set goals way to short of their potential.
-Likewise, overly optimistic people set them way to hight.
+Likewise, overly optimistic people set their way to high.
 Blind people and those with missing limbs CAN climb mountains and enter and do well in the Olympics.

 I also hear and read a lot to set goals for the things you want to accomplish.
 Unless it's an ardent desire, there is no intrinsic motivation.
 Also, if you want 100 things and set 100 goals, you are setting yourself up for failure.